niraunjana/AOA_Module_22/EX 4D DYNAMIC PROGRAMMING – 4.md

-# EX 4D DYNAMIC PROGRAMMING – 4
+# EX:4D - DYNAMIC PROGRAMMING – 4
 ## DATE:

 ## AIM:

 To find the minimum number of operations to convert str1 to str2 using Naive recursive method.

 ## Algorithm

 1. If one of the strings is empty, the edit distance is the length of the other string (all insertions or deletions).
 2. If the last characters of both strings match, no additional cost is needed for this position, so set count = 0.
 3. If they do not match, set count = 1 to account for the replacement cost.